-You might have questions about our service and about work in Scandinavia.
+You might have questions about our service and about working as a doctor or nurse in Scandinavia.

-What are the requirements of applying for positions in Scandinavia?
+What are the requirements of applying for medical job offers in Scandinavia?

-In order to be able to apply for positions in Scandinavia you must fulfil the following requirements:
+In order to be able to apply for medical job offers in Scandinavia you must fulfil the following requirements:

 • Be a specialist doctor, dentist or nurse